multiverse-os/oht/README.md

 Individual components that would be useful by themselves, for example the method of Tor control, will be broken out into libraries to easily implement in any program.

+To demonstrate the framework, an example application will be developed alongside the framework.
+The application will be a encrypt decentralized geolocal and global chat that includes a set of tools to help organize groups of people.

 ## Executables

 oht comes with three wrappers/executables found in